en_USEnglish

 A/B Testing best practices

-Test one element at a time
+Test only one element at a time

-Keeping a representative sample
+Keep a representative sample

 Duration and sample size